10.8. Association

 Forward Declarations

 The C++ compiler component is the second or middle stage in the C++ compiler system.
 It reads and translates each preprocessed source code file individually, once, from beginning to end.
 Consequently, the only program information available to the compiler component comes from the #included header files and the single source code file.
 However, association is bidirectional, implying that the peers "know about" the other - each class specification references the other class.
 Since we can't specify both classes first, we need another mechanism to solve the cross-reference problem.
-That mechanism is a forward reference.
+That mechanism is a forward declaration.

 contractor.hproject.h